 Over the course of a four-decade career, Foreigner bassist Jeff Pilson has amassed a remarkable gear collection, which he houses in his very own studio.
-In a Bass Player exclusive, the man himself has treated us to a full tour, showcasing everything from electric guitars and basses to acoustic guitars and rack-mounted effects.
+In a Bass Player exclusive, the man himself has treated us to a full tour, showcasing everything from electric guitars and bass guitars to acoustic guitars and rack-mounted effects.

 Amongst the slew of gear sits a Mellotron with a rather interesting story.
 "I got this [Mellotron] from in 1977, but of course I couldn't afford to buy the whole thing right away so I had to put payments on it through American Music in Seattle," Pilson recalls.